 03 of 05

 04 of 05

-The 6-hole pan is the perfect choice to make a starter size Yorkshire pudding as the puddings are larger than the individual portions.
-Teenagers and hard-working husbands also like this size of pudding served with their meat - or at least they do in my house.Continue to 5 of 5 below.
+The six-hole pan is the perfect choice to make a starter size Yorkshire pudding as the puddings are larger than the individual portions.
+Teenagers and hard-working husbands also like this size of pudding served with their meat.Continue to 5 of 5 below.

 05 of 05